ChinmayAmrutkar/RAS-SES-598-Space-Robotics-and-AI/assignments/cart_pole_optimal_control/README.md

 - **Stability and Constraint Satisfaction:**
   - **Case 2** achieved excellent cart regulation and maintained the cart well within ±2.5 m while keeping the pole near vertical.
-  - **Case 5** showed the best overall performance in terms of stability duration and low deviations, with the added trade-off of increased control effort.
+  - **Case 5** showed the best performance in terms of stability duration and low deviations, with the added trade-off of increased control effort.
 - **Performance Trade-offs:**
   - Increasing Q weights for specific states improves the regulation of those states, but may adversely affect other performance metrics.
   - A higher R value can reduce control effort, yet may compromise the rapidity of disturbance rejection.
 - **Overall Recommendation:**
-  Based on our experimental results, **Case 5** appears to offer a balanced solution, with low deviations, extended stable operation, and acceptable control effort, making it a promising candidate for robust operation under earthquake disturbances.
+  Based on our experimental results, **Case 5** appears to offer a balanced solution, with low deviations, extended stable operation, and acceptable control effort, making it a best for robust operation under earthquake disturbances.

-### Extra Credit (up to 30 points)
-- Reinforcement Learning Implementation (30 points)

-## Tips for Success
-1. Start with understanding the existing controller behavior
-2. Document baseline performance thoroughly
-3. Make systematic parameter adjustments
-4. Keep detailed records of all tests
-5. Focus on understanding trade-offs
-6. Use visualizations effectively

-## Submission Requirements
-1. Technical report including:
-   - Analysis of controller behavior
-   - Performance data and plots
-   - Discussion of findings
-2. Video demonstration of system performance
-3. Any additional analysis tools or visualizations created

 ## License
 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).